skycoin/skycoin/README.md

 Skycoin Improves on Bitcoin in several ways
 - easy to use wallet designed for the mainstream
+- more secure than Bitcoin (51% attack immune, no double spending)
 - 15 second transactions.
 Skycoin transactions are forty times faster than Bitcoin
 - better name and branding
 - clean, easy to use API for merchants and developers